SpikeInterface/spikely/docs/source/overview.rst

     * *Extractors* - Extractors read raw extracelluar data from files, and make those data available to downstream elements in the pipeline.
 Extractor names correspond to the raw extracellular data format they support.
-      Unlike SpikeInterface_, spikely only supports one Extractor per pipeline.
+      Spikely requires one, and only one, Extractor per pipeline.

     * *Pre-Processors* - Pre-Processors transform data sourced into the pipeline by the Extractor prior to those data flowing to the Sorter.